‘sAdhana in Advaita’ – 1/6:

 Of these, the lower comprises the Rig-Veda, Yajur-Veda, Sama-Veda, Atharva-Veda, the science of pronunciation etc., the code of rituals, grammar, etymology, metre and astrology.
 Then there is the higher (Knowledge) by which is attained the Imperishable. – 1.1.5.
 Trans: Swami Gambhirananda.]

-The Vaidika karmas, though they may yield the comforts of the heaven, are considered inferior to Self-knowledge because, when the ‘merit earned’ through the karma is exhausted, one is forced to be born back into the world to perform mundane actions and experience the associated unhappiness.
+The Vaidika karmas, though they may yield the comforts of the heaven, are considered inferior to Self-knowledge because, when the ‘merit earned’ through the karma is exhausted, one is forced to be born back into the world to perform mundane actions and experience the associated unhappiness / happiness.
 Living under the inescapable control of the guNa-s in the world is wrought with misery.
 In fact, even the Trinity of Gods (Brahma, Vishnu and Ishwara) are under the sway of the three guNa-s (sattva, rajas and tamas).

 One has to transcend the three guNa-s to be free of sorrow.
 One will then become like the Maharshi Atri (a – tri, the one who crossed the three) and won Anasuya (an–asUya means free from envy) as the wife.
 Envy arises in a person, if there is something not available to oneself but is being enjoyed by another.
 One will be able to conquer envy, if one is free of the guNa-s.
 S/he will be Atri-like in conquering covetousness.
-The absence of ‘covetousness’ is an indication of the successful assimilation of the Advaitic Knowledge by which the three guNa-s are surpassed.
+The absence of ‘covetousness’ is an indication of the successful assimilation of the Advaitic Knowledge by which the three guNa-s are transcended.

 The doctrine, the method, and the result are distinct and different from one another in the case of all the worldly knowledge systems, which are subject to the three guNa-s.
 But the three are non-different from the perspective of Non-dual Self-knowledge.
 Accustomed to the dualistic way of thinking, a seeker often wonders how to bring the Advaitic Knowledge into practical living experience.
 The Advaita theory is itself its praxis.